gridai/grid-docs/platform/about-these-features/multi-node.md

   multiple devices for parallel execution
 ---

-# Multi-node training
+# Multi-node training (Beta)

+This is a currently an experimental feature.
+We welcome the community to try it out and provide feedback to <Product email here>.
 Multi-node or distributed training allows you to train a single model across more than one machine.

 {% hint style="info" %}
-**Note:** At this time multi-node training is only supported for the Lightning framework.&#x20;
+**Note:** At this time multi-node training is only supported for the Lightning framework.
 {% endhint %}

 Early access to multi-node is now available, send us a message on community slack: gridai-community.slack.com or email at support@grid.ai with feedback